wasupu/walker/README.md

 Before evaluate both options we decide implements the [trotbot](https://www.diywalkers.com/mindstorms-trotbot-ver-3.html), you can see the result of the first walker development in the videos in the project.

+## First implementation

+We implements the [trotbot](https://www.diywalkers.com/mindstorms-trotbot-ver-3.html), you can see the result in the videos included in the project.

 ## Programming language

 We select python as programming language because the most popular machine learning framework